 Should you worry?
 ABSOFREAKINLUTELY!

 Even that non-word is likely harder to crack than most passwords out there.
 Guess what.
 I plead guilty.
 No ifs, ands, birthdays, and pet names about it.
 After digging into this topic, I have vowed to change my immensely foolish password ways.
-FAST.
+Its high time to strengthen your password.

 As you may already know, your passwords are the keys to your online kingdom.
 Modest as your fortune may be, neglecting to create even moderately secure passwords is like leaving your car running in front of WalMart.
 In a really shifty neighborhood!
 HELLOOO!
 You’re begging for it!